 The Nanda Devi is the highest mountain peak of Uttarakhand and the highest mountain peak of India also because the Kanchenjunga is known to share its border with Nepal.
-There are two peaks of the mountain, the eastern peak named the Sunanda Devi.
+There are two peaks of the mountain; the eastern peak named the Sunanda Devi.
 It has its importance back from the era of Puranas and Upanishads, remarked several times in the mythological works of the Hindus.
 It ranges up to a height of 6400 meters above sea level.

 The Valley of Flowers is a National Park near Nanda Devi peak which stretches up to 8 kilometres in length and 2 kilometres in width.
-It is famous for the astonishing variety of flowers which covers the entire valley like a bed sheet.
+It is famous for the astonishing variety of flowers which covers the entire valley like a bedsheet.
 This World Heritage Sites in India is home to more than 600 species of Flora and over 520 species of fauna.

 33. Western Ghats

-Includes Sahyadri Sub-Cluster, Kudremukh Sub-Cluster, Talakaveri Sub-Cluster, Nilgiri Sub-Cluster, Anamalai Sub-Cluster, Periyar Sub-Cluster and Agasthyamalai Sub-Cluster
+Includes Sahyadri Sub-Cluster, Kudremukh Sub-Cluster, Talakaveri Sub-Cluster, Nilgiri sub-cluster, Anamalai sub-cluster, Periyar Sub-Cluster and Agasthyamalai Sub-Cluster

 Famous for/as Among World’s Ten “Hottest Biodiversity Hotspots”, Includes many National Parks, Wildlife Sanctuaries and Reserve Forests.

 Located in the Himalayan Ranges part of North and West Sikkim districts of the beautiful state of Sikkim in India’s North-East region, Khangchendzonga National Park has been declared a world heritage site in 2016 taking the total count of world heritage sites in India to 35.
-Also known as Kanchenjunga national park (and Kanchenjunga Biosphere Reserve) is a huge area spreading over 850 sq. km and has an elevation of 1,829 m to 8,500 m above sea level.
+Also known as Kanchenjunga national park (and Kanchenjunga Biosphere Reserve) is a vast area spreading over 850 sq.
+Km and has an elevation of 1,829 m to 8,500 m above sea level.
 Kangchendzonga National Park includes the Kanchenjunga Peak, which is the 3rd highest peak in the world.
 The national park is famous for its fauna and flora, with snow leopard being occasionally sighted.
 There are few trekking routes in this national park as well for the trekking enthusiasts.

-The architectural work of Le Corbusier across many countries, including the Capital Complex of Chandigarh, was recognized as a World Heritage Site as part of an outstanding contribution to Modern Movement.
+The architectural work of Le Corbusier across many countries, including the Capital Complex of Chandigarh, was recognised as a World Heritage Site as part of an outstanding contribution to Modern Movement.
 This was part of Le Corbusier’s work, which he did in 17 countries in the first half of the 20th century.

 The Capitol Complex in Chandigarh also hosts the legislative assembly for both the states of Haryana and Punjab, High Court and the Secretariat.
 Located in Sector 1, Chandigarh, this capitol complex was built when Chandigarh was being developed as the capital of Punjab in 1950 after the partition of India.